Gulf opening up in water bills between England and Scotland.

 This referendum had no legal force at the time.
 The UK government still had the legal power to do what it wished with Scottish Water.
 At that time, Scotland didn’t even have a Parliament or a National Assembly.
 It was run by the Westminster “Grand Committee” on Scottish affairs which was regularly stuffed with English MPs from the shires because there were too few Scottish Conservatives to vote through the Government’s plans.

-The Westminster record of the time, Hansard, records MP for East Lothian John Home Robertson saying in a debate about the referendum:
+The Westminster record, Hansard, records MP for East Lothian John Home Robertson saying in a debate about the referendum:

 “Frankly, the result did not surprise me.
 What surprised me was the massive turnout of electors.
 I am amazed that even this Government think that they can shrug it off.
-I have no doubt that the result would have been exactly the same if the question had been put to my constituents and those of my hon.
+I do not doubt that the result would have been exactly the same if the question had been put to my constituents and those of my hon.
 Friends in the Lothian region.”

 Eventually, the local water authorities were merged to form Scottish Water, which is a publicly-owned water company subject to scrutiny by the Scottish government, and overseen by the Scottish Environmental Protection Agency.